 Back in the old days, thread came flat wound on wooden and plastic spools and as such, our older machines have vertical spool pins which are designed to feed this thread evenly.

-Modern threads often come cross wound and in many cases feeding a cross wound spool from a vertical spool pin causes all kinds of issues from uneven feeding tension, or having the spool dance off the machine due to the oscillation.
+Modern threads often come cross wound and in many cases feeding a cross wound spool from a vertical spool pin causes all kinds of issues from uneven feeding tension, thread twist, or having the spool dance off the machine due to the oscillation.
 Cross wound spools are designed to be fed off the spool end and this is why modern machines have horizontal spool pins, or adaptors to load the spool horizontally.

 Sometimes you may want to sew with a larger cone of thread set to the back of the machine and for that you also need a thread stand.